jsafrane/enhancements/keps/sig-storage/3762-persistent-volume-last-phase-transition-time/README.md

 nitty-gritty.
 -->

-We need to update api server to support the newly proposed field and update PV controller to set a value of the new timestamp field when it changes volume phase.
+We need to update API server to support the newly proposed field and update PV controller to set a value of the new timestamp field when a volume transitions to a different phase.
 Also, if the feature gate is disabled the value must be re-set to `nil` when updating or creating a volume.

 The value of the field is not intended for use by any other Kubernetes components at this point and should be used only as a convenience feature for cluster admins.
-Cluster admins should be able to list and sort PersistentVolumes based on a timestamp which indicates when the volume was moved to a `Released` state.
+Cluster admins should be able to list and sort PersistentVolumes based on a timestamp which indicates when the volume transitioned to a different state.

 ### User Stories (Optional)